Training and compliance

 As a minimum we expect:

-training around processes and working environment expectations to be provided for all staff before restarting work
+- training around processes and working environment expectations to be provided for all staff and students/apprentices before starting work on-site

-organisations to establish measures, in collaboration with trade union or workforce representatives, to monitor compliance with relevant regulations and processes put in place to enable a safe return to operation
+- organisations to establish measures, in collaboration with trade union or workforce representatives, to monitor compliance with relevant regulations, local restrictions and processes put in place to enable a safe operation

 Training methods should ensure effective delivery of relevant overarching and organisation-specific measures and expectations of staff while on-site, in a way which maintains physical distancing.